 The Ant And His Ocean By Yeng Pway Ngon

 Jazz up your child’s bedtime story with Singaporean author Yeng Pway Ngon’s The Ant and His Ocean.
 Enjoy it as an interactive multimedia story told in English, or as an audio recording in Mandarin.
-The experience is part of the literary series little red comma, commissioned by the National Arts Council, produced by digital publisher Tusitala, and presented by Esplanade, which presents stories by Singaporean writers in engaging digital forms.
+The experience is part of the literary series little red comma, commissioned by the National Arts Council, produced by digital publisher Tusitala, and presented by Esplanade – Theatres on the Bay, which presents stories by Singaporean writers in engaging digital forms.
 Enjoy The Ant and His Ocean here, or explore other works under the series here.

 SCO Digital Chamber Concert: Nocturne